Mixing Up Custom Paint Shades: The Basics of Color Mixing

 Shading

-A few tips for color mixing:
+Helpful tips for mixing:

 Equipment Needed for Mixing Paint